WilsonMathew/MySQLWork/README.md

 Written by Wilson Mateo

-MySQL querries written for CS155A at CCSF
+MySQL querries.
 =========================================

-I will upload the assignements, and the solutions
+assignements, and solutions.
 --------------

+written for CS155A at CCSF